-Social Security Department International Labour Organization Geneva, August 2007 Copyright © International Labour Organization 2008 First published 2007
+Social Security Department International Labour Office Geneva

+Copyright © International Labour Organization 2008 First published 2008

 Publications of the International Labour Office enjoy copyright under Protocol 2 of the Universal Copyright Convention.
 Nevertheless, short excerpts from them may be reproduced without authorization, on condition that the source is indicated.
-For rights of reproduction or translation, application should be made to the ILO Publications (Rights and Permissions), International Labour Office, CH-1211 Geneva 22, Switzerland, or by email: pubdroit@ilo.org.
+For rights of reproduction or translation, application should be made to ILO Publications (Rights and Permissions), International Labour Office, CH-1211 Geneva 22, Switzerland, or by email: pubdroit@ilo.org.
 The International Labour Office welcomes such applications.